Businesses in Quebec have experienced significant changes since Bill 96 took effect.

 Here’s how Lokalise can help

 Navigating the complexities of Bill 96 has become a top priority for businesses operating in Quebec.
-As the demand for French translation and compliance initiatives is at an all-time high, tools like Lokalise can help you adapt websites and mobile apps, games, IoT, software, and digital content for international markets.
+As the demand for French translation and compliance initiatives is at an all-time high, tools like Lokalise can help you localize websites and mobile apps, games, IoT, software, and digital content for international markets.

 How does Lokalise work?